-I regularly update grades in MyTC, so please monitor your grades and let me know if you see anything that looks incorrect.
+I update grades in MyTC several times per week, so please monitor your grades and let me know if you see anything that looks incorrect.
 Please be aware that any assignment not submitted for a grade (or not submitted after using a late pass) will count as a zero in the gradebook.